dev-academy-programme/concepts/server/express-router.md

-Previously, we've learnt to separate routes into their own file, by exporting them as functions and requiring them within our `server.js` file:
+Previously, we've learnt to declare our routes directly within our `server.js` file:

 ```js
 /*